T+ Testosterone Booster

 Total testosterone is the total amount of T floating in your blood at the time of the test: free, SHBG-bound, and albumin-bound combined.
 Total testosterone is typically measured in ng/dl, or nanograms per decilitre.

-Free testosterone is the measurement of — you got it — free testosterone (which often includes albumin-bound testosterone as well because it can easily convert to free T).
+Free testosterone is the measurement of — you guessed it — free testosterone (which often includes albumin-bound testosterone as well because it can easily convert to free T).
 Free T is typically measured in picograms per milliliter.
 As we’ll discuss later in this post, because free testosterone makes up such a tiny, tiny percentage of your total T, it’s really hard to measure accurately.
 So, when you see research on normal testosterone levels, it usually focuses on total testosterone.
 Consequently, most of the numbers in this post will be about total T levels.
 With that said, I do include some references to research that indicates what average and optimal free testosterone levels are.

 What’s a “Normal” Testosterone Level?